Building a Binary Adder

 1. Study the table and the full-adder schematic given above to explain how the full-adder performs the addition of two binary numbers with carry in using two half-adders and an OR gate.

-2. Click here to load this file.
-Then save it to your Snap! account.
+2. Click here to load a starter project.
+Then save it.

 3. Examine the Snap! file and all its sprites.
 Code for sprites CARRY IN, A and B, have been written for you.
 For the sprites SUM1, CARRY1, SUM OUT, CARRY2, CARRY OUT, assemble some code blocks to emulate a full-adder.